avcoder/comp2105-week09/presentationNotes.md

 - your challenge (5 mins) is to
 - read it
 - here's a gif link of how it should look like [click gif]
+- try the different ways to use position parameter
+- Q: Anyone complete this in a different way?
+- also notice the restart button uses a .restart() method

+# .fromTo()

+- as you would expect
+- you are entering 2 "vars" the from and the to
+- so here's the code for this square
+- Q: what would you expect?
+- where is x:500? x:200?
+- so if I click run, I would expect the square to start from here then move to the middle

+# .timeScale()

+- another feature that web devs love about greensock is this -- timescale
+- let's say you finish your animation and you're happy with it
+- but maybe your boss says let's make that quicker by .2s
+- what you could do is `.timeScale(2)`